 “… we cannot say that ‘matter is the cause of our sensations’ ” (Russell, 1927) p290.

-A century later, theory is more complex but no clearer.
-Some physical realists use panpsychism, that all matter is conscious, to argue that consciousness is a purely physical phenomenon (Strawson, 2008).
-Dualism has become property dualism, that some matter has a consciousness property (Chalmers, 1996) p165.
-Idealism now includes cosmopsychism, that we are dissociated from a great Mind that creates a common reality (Kastrup, 2019).
-Dual-aspect monism sees mental and physical as inseparable aspects of an unknowable primal reality (Vimal, 2018), so mind and matter are complementary as electricity and magnetism are in physics (Velmans, 2021) p192.
-But calling aspects complementary is illogical if their union is impossible, as the impossible should be false not true.
-Saying that if an electron is a wave and a particle, we can be a mind and a brain, is using one miracle to justify another, which isn’t science.
+A century later, theories are more complex but not a lot has changed.
+Physical realism now uses panpsychism, that matter observes, to make consciousness fully physical (Strawson, 2008).
+Dualism has become property dualism, that some matter can be conscious (Chalmers, 1996) p165.
+Idealism now includes cosmopsychism, that a great mind dissociated into us dreaming a common reality (Kastrup, 2019).
+Dual-aspect monism merges idealism and physicalism by making mental and physical inseparable aspects of an unknowable primal reality (Vimal, 2018).
+Mind and matter are then complementary just as electricity and magnetism are in physics (Velmans, 2021) p192, but aspects whose union is impossible can’t be complementary.
+Arguing that because an electron can be a wave and a particle, we can be a mind and a brain, is using one miracle to justify another.

-That consciousness is primal lets atoms be conscious but doesn’t explain us.
-Properties like charge add when matter aggregates but if consciousness did that, mountains would be more conscious than us.
+Dual substances, dual properties and dual aspects explain how atoms can be conscious but not how we are.
+Mass and charge add when matter aggregates but if consciousness did that, the moon would be more conscious than us.
 Dual-aspect monism concludes that “’I’ and ‘Self” and ‘me’ are all plural terms (like the crew of the USS Enterprise.”
-(Benovsky, 2016) p348, contradicting the first fact that at each moment we experience one observer not many.
+(Benovsky, 2016) p348, but this contradicts the first fact, that at each moment we experience one observer not many.